Access Tokens

 Personal Token

-- Go to Account Settings > Access Tokens
+- Go to Settings > Personal Tokens

 - Click Create Token